trynx/purple_house_server/README.md

 # Run MongoDB

-After you have the local MongoDB installed, run `npm run dbon`
+After you have the local MongoDB installed, run `npm run dbon`.